-\textbf{The ethics of personality profiling.} Personality profiling, and in particular social media-inferred personality traits, are sometimes seen as a Pandora's box.
-On the one hand, personality dispositions have been shown to be associated with happiness, physical and psychological health, the quality of relationships with peers, family, and romantic others, as well as community involvement, criminal activity, and political ideology at a social institutional level~\cite{Ozer2006}.
-Furthermore, it has been also shown that personality traits could be predictive of three critical life outcomes: mortality, divorce, and occupational attainment~\cite{Roberts2007}.
-Such research show the positive aspects of personality profiling research: one could build systems to prevent and improve mental health issues of individuals, or their relation with the community.
-On the other hand, it was also showed that persuasive messaging is more effective when tailored for individuals' psychological characteristics~\cite{Matz2017}, and that the same processes used to infer personality traits from social data can leak sensitive information, such as ethnicity, political and sexual orientation~\cite{Kosinski2013}.
-And while social media privacy settings could (at least theoretically) bring some of the data back under the control of the user, our research shows that personality traits can be inferred from data sources completely outside the control of the user (such as call logs data).
-This work adds to the understanding of what can be achieved with call logs data, and advocates the creation of policy regulating its usage.
-The latter is increasingly important, as more and more calls are being made outside the traditional communication network, and onto online messaging platforms such as WhatsApp, which are currently not nationally regulated.
+\textbf{The ethics of personality profiling.} Personality profiling---particularly social media-inferred personality traits---is sometimes seen as Pandora's box.
+On the one hand, personality dispositions are associated with happiness, physical and psychological health, the quality of relationships with peers, family, and romantic others, as well as and community involvement~\cite{Ozer2006}, criminal activity, and political ideology at a social, institutional level~\cite{Ozer2006}.
+Personality traits are also predictive of three critical life outcomes: mortality, divorce, and occupational attainment~\cite{Roberts2007}.
+Such research shows the positive aspects of personality profiling research: one could build systems to prevent and improve individuals' mental health issues or their relationship with the community.
+On the other hand, it was also shown that persuasive messaging is more effective when tailored for individuals' psychological characteristics~\cite{Matz2017} and that the same processes used to infer personality traits from social data can leak sensitive information such as ethnicity, political and sexual orientation~\cite{Kosinski2013}.
+While social media privacy settings could (at least theoretically) bring some of the data back under the user's control, our research shows that personality traits can be inferred from data sources entirely outside the user's control.
+This work adds to the understanding of what can be achieved with call logs data and advocates creating policy regulating its usage.
+The latter is increasingly important, as more and more calls are being made using outside the traditional communication networks and onto online messaging platforms such as WhatsApp, which are currently not nationally regulated.